CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Lambeth Hochwald, Contributing Writer

-When you’re a parent of an infant, there are few things as deeply satisfying as the sound of baby’s burp.
-After a good minute or so of back patting, the tiny fellow in your arms suddenly lets out a deep, outsize belch—ah, the sound of accomplishment!
-Music to your ears.
-Sure, it’s embarrassing when one slips out of you, but for babies it’s among the most important things they need help with on a regular basis.
-Wondering why you should burp a baby—and more importantly, how to burp baby?
-We asked experts and real moms to share their best baby burping techniques as well as helpful guidelines for when to start and stop burping a baby.
+When you’re a parent of an infant, there are few things as deeply satisfying as the sound of baby burping.
+After a good minute or so of back patting, the tiny creature in your arms suddenly lets out a deep belch—ah, the sound of accomplishment!
+(Music to your ears.)
+Sure, it’s embarrassing when one slips out of you in public, but for babies, it’s an important part of their routine.
+Wondering why you should burp a baby—and, more importantly, how to burp a baby?
+We asked experts to share the best ways to burp a baby, as well as helpful guidelines for when to start and stop burping your little one.

 Related Video